-Some of the behaviors increasing the body language attractiveness and improving the nonverbal communication skills:
+Some of the behaviors increase body language attractiveness and improve nonverbal communication skills:

-- Eye contact: Making eye contact as often as you can, but not really staring for more than a few seconds in one time, as that makes people a tad uncomfortable.
-Blink less also, so that you don’t convey that you have a wandering mind.
+- Eye contact: Make eye contact as often as you can, but not really staring for more than a few seconds in one time, as that makes people a tad uncomfortable.
+Blink less also so that you don’t convey that you have a wandering mind.

-- Facial expressions: Make sure that you smile a lot and appear to be genuinely interested in the client.
+- Facial expressions: Make sure you smile a lot and appear genuinely interested in the client.
 Widen your eyes and raise your eyebrows to show interest and surprise.

 - Head movements: Keep your chin up and nod a yes for showing interest.